-The first stone castle was built in the 13th century, perhaps after the town received charter (town rights) from Władysław of Opole in 1275.
-Certainly already in the years 1283-1313 in the corner of the town stood the defensive residence of the Opole prince Bolesław I. The first direct written source information about it appeared only in 1478, when it was to be destroyed by fire.
+The brick castle was built in Głogówek in the second half of the 13th century, perhaps after the town obtained charter from Władysław of Opole in 1275.
+Certainly already in the years 1283-1313 in the corner of the town there was a defensive residence of the prince of Opole, Bolesław I, who expanded the original tower house.
+Then, at the end of the fourteenth century, after the death of Bolesław II of Niemodlin around 1362-1365, further work on the expansion of the castle was carried out by his son, Prince Henry I. The first record about the building appeared only in 1478, when the castle was to be destroyed by fire.

 Chrzanowski T., Głogówek, Warszawa 1977.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.

 Romanow J., Stanisz L., Zamek w Głogówku.
 Badania archeologiczne i architektoniczne, PPPKZ, Wrocław 1978.